5 Practical Steps to Integrate AI into Your Business Operations

 Tips for Matching AI Use Cases with Business Operations

-• Identify time-consuming manual processes.
+- Identify time-consuming manual processes.
 Aim for tasks taking 4+ hours per week.
-The more time-consuming the task, the more time you can save by using AI to execute it.
+The more time-consuming the task, the more time you can save by using AI tools to execute it.

-• Assess multiple options and find where they fit into your workflows.
+- Assess multiple AI systems and find where they fit into your workflows.
 This will help you identify the right technology for your intended use cases.

 Example: Sales Pipeline Analysis